 I can tell you these pheasant Buffalo wings get pretty close to Big Barry’s wings.
 A little par-cooking to make them tender, a quick marinade in the hot sauce and a slow roast in the oven or on the BBQ and you’re ready for football.
 Pheasant hunters, if you try this recipe I guarantee you will start saving the wings off your birds.
 Guarantee.

-After the par-cooking, which will take between 1 hour and 90 minutes, you soak the cooked wings in the hot sauce for an hour or so, then roast them in the oven to crisp.
+After the par-cooking pheasant wings, which will take between 1 hour and 30 minutes, you soak the cooked wings in the hot sauce for an hour or so, then roast them in the oven to crisp.
 If you want to take them even further, lay out the wings on your grill and roast them over charcoal or hardwood.
 But beware if you do this: You will find yourself eating way more than you expect.

-- 2 pounds pheasant wings, separated into sections
+- 2 to 3 pounds pheasant wings, separated into sections

 - 1 quart chicken stock